cloudflare/cloudflare-docs/content/cache/how-to/set-browser-ttl.md

 {{<Aside type="note" header="Respect Existing Headers Availability">}}

-For all plan types, you can set Browser Cache TTL to Respect Existing Headers at a zone level (zone setting).
-If you want to set Browser Cache TTL to Respect Existing Headers via Page Rules, this is currently only a Enterprise zone feature.
+For all plan types, you can set Browser Cache TTL to Respect Existing Headers at a zone level (zone setting) or you can use a Cache Rule.
+Setting Browser Cache TTL to Respect Existing Headers via Page Rule is currently an Enterprise-only zone feature.

 {{</Aside>}}